How to Help an Alcoholic Wife

 Adverse Effects of Alcohol on Women

 Women who abuse alcohol are putting themselves, and their babies, at increased risk during pregnancy.
-Drinking during pregnancy increases the risk for stillbirths, early labor and birth, birth defects, and learning disabilities.
+Drinking during pregnancy increases the risk of stillbirths, early labor and birth, birth defects, and learning disabilities.

 - Liver disease.